IxI-Enki/DSAIUebung-005/README.md

 ---

-> - Because I am not regularly using any tools beside "Gemini", i chose to show of two more 'exotic' tools which i am not using - but I tested thoroughly.
+> - Because I am not regularly using any tools beside "Gemini", i chose to show of two more 'exotic' tools which I tested thoroughly.
 > - Both tools are - like many, that uses "AI" in their names - nothing more than a scam, unfortunate.

 ---